Where would you like to study?

 To study off-campus during January of your first year, it is necessary to complete the application in September.
 Contact International and Off-Campus Studies in Tomson 380 for information about the application process.

-The application deadline for semester and year programs is approximately March 1.
-On-line applications are available the beginning of November after the Off-Campus Study Open House in early November.
+The application deadline for semester and year programs is typically mid to late February.
+Online applications are available the beginning of November after the Off-Campus Study Fair in late October/early November.

-Applications for the January Interims are available in early April after the Off-Campus Interim Open House.
+Applications for the January Interims are available in early April after the Off-Campus Interim Fair.
 The first deadline for Interim selection is in late April.
 Applications are accepted on a rolling admission after that date until October.

 If you have questions.

-Each approved program has a faculty program adviser.
+Each approved program has a faculty program advisor.
 The faculty member is a valuable resource about each individual program and is listed on the International and Off-Campus website.
+You can also meet with our advising coordinator, Brittan Duffing in the International and Off-Campus Studies Office.

 International and Off-Campus is located in Tomson 380.
 Office staff is available to answer questions and assist you with choosing a program to suit your academic needs.